 How do I know if my child needs occupational therapy?

-You might consider OT if your child struggles with everyday tasks like dressing, eating, writing, or playing.
-Concerns about coordination, sensory sensitivities, or managing school routines are also common reasons families seek support.
-If you're unsure whether your child would benefit, speak with your GP or child health nurse.
-They can discuss your observations and help determine whether an OT assessment would be helpful for your family.
+You might consider OT if your child has difficulty with everyday activities like dressing, eating, writing, or playing.
+Some children benefit from support with coordination, sensory sensitivities, or participation in school and social activities.
+If you're concerned about your child's development or functioning, it's helpful to speak with your GP first.
+They can discuss your observations and suggest whether an OT assessment might be useful for your child.

 Other suburbs with paediatric OTs nearby